 Located on historic Frenchmen Street, The Maison is a club known for its great music, best dance floor and live music on the street.

-If you like to move during a party, you will always find a good atmosphere here and people who love to dance just like you.
-The club opens at 4pm and they always have a invited band and new cocktails.
+If you like to move during the parties, here you will always find a good atmosphere and people who love to dance just like you.
+The club opens at 4pm and they always have an invited band and new cocktails.

 Republic NOLA (828 S Peters St, New Orleans)